uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/algorithms/par_for_each_body.rst

 A type `Body` satisfies the `ParallelForBody` if it meet the `Function Objects` requirements from [function.objects] ISO C++ Standard section.
-Also it should meet the following requirements:
+Also it should meet one of the following requirements:

 ----------------------------------------------------------------